silentsignal/PowerAS/README.md

 $ gradle buildExtension
 ```

-This will generate a .zip in `build/dist`, you should can add this file as an extension to Ghidra.
+This will generate a .zip in `build/dist`, you should add this file as an extension to Ghidra.

 The Loader part should be able to recognize serialized `*PGM`s and associate them with the new POWER AS Processor language.
 The Analyzer part will do some initial function recognizion based on entry points defined in the file structure.